jcundill/streeto/Heuristics.md

 ![Image](./doc/coursescorerprefs.png)

-The heuristics assign a value between o and 1 for the various aspects of that leg.
+The heuristics assign a value between 0 and 1 for the various aspects of that leg.
 The score assigned to a candidate course is derived from the mean of the weighted sum of all the heuristics on all the legs on that course.
 It's actually taken as an [RMS](https://en.wikipedia.org/wiki/Root_mean_square) error value.